R2PS: Worst-Case Robust Real-Time Pursuit Strategies under Partial Observability: Preliminaries

 \subsection{Problem Formulation}

-Adversarial games with partial observability can be generally represented by partially observable stochastic games (POSGs), where equilibrium learning has been rigorously examined in existing game-theoretic research (e.g., \citet{lu2025divergence}).
+Adversarial games with partial observability can be generally represented by partially observable stochastic games (POSGs), where equilibrium learning has been rigorously examined in existing game-theoretic research (e.g., \citet{lu2025divergence,lu2024last}).
 However, this formulation considers all possible observation histories and leads to a large set of decision points whose size is possibly exponential in the time horizon of the game.
 For the worst scenario of pursuit-evasion, while the pursuers have limited observation capabilities, the evader could still obtain the global information of the game.
-Since at least one side of the players possesses perfect information, it is less efficient to formulate PEGs as complete POSGs.
-Therefore, in order to avoid the inherent PSPACE-hardness from the problem formulation, we consider first expressing PEGs as two-player zero-sum Markov games and then extending the definitions to incorporate practical adversarial factors like partial observability and asynchronous moves of the evader.
-The ultimate goal is to adjust the efficient algorithms for solving Markov PEGs to the imperfect-information setting with little sacrifice of robustness.
+Since at least one side of the players possesses perfect information, we consider first expressing PEGs as two-player zero-sum Markov games and then extending the definitions to incorporate practical adversarial factors like partial observability and asynchronous moves of the evader.

 \textbf{Two-player zero-sum Markov game.} An infinite-horizon two-player zero-sum Markov game is represented by a tuple $\left( S,\mathcal{A},\mathcal{B},\mathcal{P},r,\gamma \right)$, where $S$ is the state space, $\mathcal{A}$ is the action space of the max-player (who aims to maximize the cumulative reward), $\mathcal{B}$ is the action space of the min-player (who aims to minimize the cumulative reward), $\mathcal{P}\in {{\left[ 0,1 \right]}^{\left| S \right|\left| \mathcal{A} \right|\left| \mathcal{B} \right|\times \left| S \right|}}$ is the transition probability matrix, $r\in {{\left[ 0,1 \right]}^{\left| S \right|\left| \mathcal{A} \right|\left| \mathcal{B} \right|}}$ is the reward vector, and $\gamma \in \left( 0,1 \right)$ is the discount factor.
 In PEGs, the max-player is the team of $m$ pursuers, and the min-player is the evader.
 We use a termination function $f:S\to\{0,1\}$ to mark the states where the pursuit is successful.
 When $f(s)=1$, the game is terminated, and a reward of $+1$ is received.
 Otherwise, a reward of $0$ is received.
 The discount factor $\gamma<1$ encourages the pursuers to capture the evader as soon as possible.